 Orange was one of the UK’s most popular mobile networks before it merged with T-Mobile in the UK.
-Now known as EE, the modern day Orange has over 28 million customers.
+Now known as EE, the modern day it has over 28 million customers.

 Orange Phone Number: